standardebooks/manual/9-metadata.rst

 #.
 The description is a single complete sentence ending in a period, not a sentence fragment or restatement of the title.

 #.
+For collections, compilations, and omnibuses, a sentence fragment is acceptable as a description.

+#.
 The description is typogrified, i.e. it contains Unicode curly quotes, em-dashes, and the like.

 The long description